 - Turbo seal failure

-By far, the biggest con to a 6.7 PowerStroke CCV delete is that it is illegal.
-The CCV is a required emissions system on the Ford PowerStroke engines.
-Removing the CCV is a violation of the EPA’s Clean Air Act.
+By far, the biggest con to a 6.7 Powerstroke CCV delete is that it doesn’t comply with emissions regulations.
 Technically, a CCV delete is only an option for pure race trucks that do not see the street, but many street enthusiasts use them.

 A CCV delete is no different than deleting the DPF or any other emissions-based system.
-This can result in fines and tickets from authorities.
-You will also likely fail any visual inspections at emissions testing locations.
-Additionally, a frequent complaint from those who have deleted the CCV is check engine lights.
-Many people run into CELs related to the CCV system after deleting it.
-In some cases they are extremely frustrating to track down and eliminate.
+You will likely fail any visual inspections at emissions testing locations.
+Additionally, a frequent complaint from those who have deleted the CCV is check engine lights which in some cases are extremely frustrating to track down and eliminate.

 There have also been complaints about premature wearing of turbo seals if the CCV is deleted.
 Considering that protecting the turbo is one of the benefits of a CCV delete, this is important to keep in mind.